coq/coq/doc/sphinx/language/gallina-extensions.rst

    :tacn:`functional inversion` will not be available for the function.

-.. seealso:: :ref:`functional-scheme` and :tacn:`function induction`
+.. seealso:: :ref:`functional-scheme` and :tacn:`functional induction`

 Depending on the ``{…}`` annotation, different definition mechanisms are used by ``Function``.
 A more precise description is given below.